Compare any two graphics cards:

 Pixel Rate

-The Radeon RX 6650 XT will be a small bit (more or less 1%) faster with regards to FSAA than the Radeon R9 295X2, and should be able to handle higher resolutions without slowing down too much. (explain)
+The Radeon RX 6650 XT should be a small bit (about 1%) better at AA than the Radeon R9 295X2, and will be capable of handling higher resolutions without slowing down too much. (explain)

 Radeon RX 6650 XT 131520 Mpixels/sec